AKMourato/ML-CS_RecSys/README.md

-# CS: Movie recommendation system using Content-Based Filtering
+# CS-ML: Movie recommendation system using Content-Based Filtering

 Recommender systems try to capture the patterns and similar behaviors of people, to help predict what else a certain people might enjoy.
 Recommender systems are utilized in a variety of areas and are most commonly recognized as playlist generators for video and music services like Netflix, YouTube and Spotify, product recommenders for services such as Amazon, or content recommenders for social media platforms such as Facebook and Twitter or Instagram.